Where Did Tila Tequila Come From?

-Tila Tequila's behavior continues to shock the world — but how did it all begin?
+Tila Tequila's behaviour continues to shock the world — but how did it all begin?

 This isn't the first time that Twitter has revealed Tequila's white supremacist beliefs.
 (Never mind the fact that Tequila herself was reportedly born in Singapore and is of Vietnamese descent.)
 Before the suspension, Tequila had fired hateful tweets to celebrities like Sarah Silverman and Jennifer Lopez.
 She's frequently shared shocking, racist opinions online.
 Now that Tequila's actions have left the internet and are now happening in the real world, it's worth wondering... how did she get here?